nestorjhernandezm/phd-python-course-1/README.rst

 ------------
 This structure contains the mini-project for the course "Scientific Computing using Python, part 1", held at Aalborg University, May 2016.
-The main and onlyof this source code is Nestor J. Hernandez M.
+The main and only owner of this source code is Nestor J. Hernandez M.
 The structure is stored and sent as a ``.zip`` file, but also available at: https://bitbucket.org/nestorjhernandezm/phd-python-1/